 Disgusting but interesting!
 This is a crab spider on - yes - a dog's poo, waiting for a fly to arrive!
 Usually crab spiders are found blending in with the petals of a flower.

 (Maybe it should be called a Crap Spider?!)

-There have been quite a few Woodcock in the local forest this winter, and even saw a couple feeding in the snow-covered garden on a couple of nights.
-The signs of their activity were
+There were quite a few Woodcock in the local forest last winter.
+Even saw a couple feeding in our snow-covered garden on a couple of nights.
+The signs of their activity were quite

 Calocera viscosa, a jelly fungus, bringing a splash of colour to the December forest floor